-- 1. Power down your network devices. - 2.
-Locate an optimum location for the Router.
+- 1. Power down your network devices. - Locate an optimum location for the Router.
 The best place for the Router is usually at the center of your wireless network, with line of sight to all of your mobile stations. - 3.
 Fix the direction of the antennas.
-Place the antennas at a 45 degree angle for best performance. - 4.
-Connect a standard Ethernet network cable to the Router's Internet port.
+Try to place the Router in a position that will best cover your wireless network.
+Normally, the higher you place the antenna, the better the performance will be. - Connect a standard Ethernet network cable to the Router's Internet port.
 Then, connect the other end of the Ethernet cable to your cable or DSL broadband modem.